Private Law Prize

 The conferral of this truly global academic award is intended as a testimony of its winner’s ultimate academic excellence, while the cash prize component is meant to advance the realization of the laureate’s ideas of worldwide significance.

-Unparalleled in the intellectual depth of its contending papers, the authority of its jury, and the size of the cash reward offered, the SPBILF Prize has all the makings of becoming to the international community of legal professionals as prestigious an award in private law, as the Nobel Prize in physics, chemistry or economics is to the respective professional communities.
+Unparalleled in the intellectual depth of its contending papers, the authority of its Expert Committee, and the size of the cash reward offered, the SPBILF Private Law Prize has all the makings of becoming to the international community of legal professionals as prestigious as the Nobel Prize.
 It is our hope that the fulfilment of the ideas put forward by the winners of the St. Petersburg International Legal Forum Private Law Prize will contribute to making this a better world, a world with more justice.

 Former President of Toin Yokohama University, Prof. Emeritus Chuo UniversityMore

 Takeshi Kojima taught law at the Chuo University School of Law.
 He has extensively published on various issues of civil procedural law, including works focusing on civil procedure in comparative law perspective.
 Another area of his academic interest has been international commercial arbitration as well as other alternative dispute resolution mechanisms.